johnwry/johnwry.github.io/content/studies/topical/Theonomy.md

 ### **Verses that Clarify the Church in regards to Theonomy**

+Jesus never encouraged His disciples to take civil action in His defense.
 John 18:36 *Jesus answered, "My kingdom is not of this world.
 If My kingdom were of this world, then **My servants would be fighting so that I would not be handed over to the Jews**; but as it is, My kingdom is not of this realm."*

+In the church, grace is to reign not law:
 Romans 5:20-21  *The Law came in so that the transgression would increase; but where sin increased, grace abounded all the more, so that, as sin reigned* [through the law] *in death, even so grace would reign through righteousness to eternal life through Jesus Christ our Lord.*

 1 Corinthians 5:12 *For what have I to do with judging outsiders?
 Do you not judge those who are within the church?*